exonum/exonum-doc/src/get-started/data-proofs.md

 manipulations with the wallet that will be specified below.

 Similar to Cryptocurrency Tutorial we need to add Protobuf code generation to our project.
-Therefore, in `proto/mod.rs` we launch the Protobuf-generated files to the `proto` module of our project:
+Therefore, in `proto/mod.rs` we integrate the Protobuf-generated files to the `proto` module of our project:

 ```rust